mgrebenets/mgrebenets.github.io/_posts/2014-05-29-share-xcode-schemes.md

 Of course you can just talk to devs and ask them to share the scheme.
 Done!
 You can even do this change yourself and create pull request with changes.

 But this approach will not work in some cases.
-For example, if you want to run UI automation tests with Calabash, you know that the steps are
+For example, if you want to run UI automation tests with Calabash, the steps are

 - Duplicate existing Xcode target and name new test target with `-cal` suffix
 - Add Calabash framework to test target